 - $40 entry fee

-Round 1 results will be emailed to competitors on or by Thursday, September 24, 2020.
+Round 1 results will be emailed to competitors on or by [a few days after close of entries].

-Round 2 will be on the afternoon of Saturday, October 17, 2020 and will comprise approximately 4-8 finalists.
+Round 2 will be on the afternoon of [a Saturday afternoon in October] and will comprise approximately 4-8 finalists.
 If selected, finalists must confirm attendance within one week of receiving their Round 1 result.
 The final round is normally at Settlement Music School, 4910 Wynnefield Ave., Philadelphia.
 We anticipate having one hour for sound-checks shortly after midday and begin judging at 1:30 pm.